radiohyperactivity/ftx1-front-cover/README.md

 # FTX-1 Front Cover

-This is the companion repository the the YouTube video showing the build of the protective front cover of the Yaesu FTX-1 Field
+This is the companion repository for the YouTube video showing the build of the protective front cover of the Yaesu FTX-1 Field

 **Video will be published 2025-08-22 16:00 UTC**